 I can count on one hand the number of times I left the office before 5pm (New York time) the first six months at the bank.
 I was 5 hours ahead in London as well.
 Understandably, it was not unusual for me to have dinner away from home most nights.
 More often than not at my the desk whilst staring at one of a handful of computer screens.

 The chair was born to ensure its master was comfortable during the course of his or her job at the bank.
-So when I would walk over to the local Italian restaurant in the evening to grab a bite, and the Italian girl with the nose ring and striking dark eyes asked if I would be dining in the establishment or order take away the answer was almost always the same.
+So when I would walk over to the local Italian restaurant in the evening to grab a pizza, and the Italian girl with the nose ring and striking dark eyes asked if I would be dining in the establishment or order take away the answer was almost always the same.
 I yearned for my chair.
-Take away, please.
+“Take away, please.”